Everest Base Camp Trek By Road

 Why Choose the Everest Base Camp Trek by Road?

 The other advantage of the Everest Base Camp Trek by road is the broader cultural experience.
-You pass through villages and rural hilly areas, farming village and get to the main Khumbu trail.
+You pass through villages and rural hilly areas, farming villages, and get to the main Khumbu trail.
 This provides better insight into local life beyond the normal trekking corridor.

 Lunch and Dinner